-When you're standing up, your stomach looks flat and toned, but when you sit down or bend over, the rolls of fat appear.
+When you're standing up, your stomach looks flat and toned, but when you sit down or bend over, the fat folds appear.
 This happens to almost everyone, and there's a very simple explanation.

 When you're standing up, your body is stretched out and your abdominal fat is extended over a larger area.
 When you sit down, your abdominal area compresses, bringing all the abdominal fat together, making it seem copious.
 Only people with very low body fat don't experience this.